-- Amendment to wording in the overview section of the performance report. - Fitness to Practice section of the performance report has been expanded with more KPIs and graphs have been updated to reflect review points from the Council.. - Explanation on Education and Training Committee were expanded. - Extra note added to explain the difference in redundancy costs disclosed in the account.
+- Fitness to Practice section of the performance report has been expanded with more KPIs and graphs have been updated to reflect review points from the Council. - Cost per registrant figures in real terms have been inserted into key operating and financial statistics table on page 14, with an explanation on the increase. - Explanation on Education and Training Committee were expanded. - Extra note added to explain the difference in redundancy costs disclosed in the account.

-1 See pages 17 and 53 of the annual report
+&lt;sup>1 See pages 17 and 53 of the annual report

-• Following review by haysmacintyre and the NAO, we have amended a number of areas such as the going concern paragraph and the audit reports.
+• Following review by haysmacintyre and the NAO, we have amended a number of areas such as the going concern paragraph.